 Hubert-Félix Thiéfaine in a sober version at the Folies-Bergère

 The pandemic, he notes during his singing tour, will have at least allowed him to rest his voice for two seasons.
-Hubert-Félix Thiéfaine hit the road again, at 73, with two tours in prospect which will take him at least until April 2023.
+Hubert-Félix Thiéfaine hit the road once more, at 73, with two tours in prospect which will take him at least until April 2023.
 Suffice to say that the singer was burning to find his faithful by criss-crossing the country.
 This ordinary had however cost him a burn-out in 2008: at 180 hotel rooms per year, one goes crazy, he had been warned.
 The extremist had wanted to check for himself and went up to 220.

 Read also Concerts: Hubert-Félix Thiéfaine, the triumph of solitude

 The announced program is fortunately not so Stakhanovite and will be declined in two stages.
 An “unplugged” acoustic component, favoring rooms on a human scale, then its “replugged” reverse side, reconnected, in Zenith-type gauges.
 Thiéfaine cheats somewhat with the concept since bass, guitar and electric keyboards completed at times, Wednesday January 26, the instrumentarium deployed at the Folies-Bergère for the first of its four Parisian evenings.
-The Jurassien refuses nothing: after the splendid Art Deco room at 9e arrondissement, he moved to the Salle Pleyel, then to the Olympia and the Grand Rex.
+The Jurassien refuses nothing: following the splendid Art Deco room at 9e arrondissement, he moved to the Salle Pleyel, then to the Olympia and the Grand Rex.
 The one who struggled for a long time in his early days, in the 1970s, scouring the cabarets of the left bank, may be savoring his revenge.
 Long ignored by the mainstream media, he did not have “the menu” with the aesthetes of the capital who reserved their favors for Alain Bashung.

 The burlesque dimension of his first songs is evacuated